 Optionally, enable debug mode in Xcode.

-Call the on-device measurement API with the email you gathered.
+Call the on-device measurement API with the email or phone number you gathered.

 Verify API function with debug logs.